 Consecutive interpreting is a sequential form of interpreting.

-The interpreter listens and takes notes while the speaker is presenting.
-When the speaker pauses after a few sentences the interpreter presents the previous statements in the target language.
+While the speaker is presenting in the source language, the interpreter listens and takes notes based upon a specially developed, individual notation technique.
+When the speaker pauses after a few sentences, the interpreter presents the previous statements in the target language.

-Please note that this form of interpreting is more time-consuming as each statement is essentially delivered twice.
-For this reason it is only recommended for shorter assignments.
+This form of interpreting is more time-consuming as each statement is essentially delivered twice.
+In fact, the interpreter needs approximately the same time for the interpretation as the speaker.
+For this reason, it is only recommended for shorter events.